 blake@blakelittle.com

 323-270-8161

 Blake Little is an award-winning Los Angeles-based photographer best known for his honest and intimate portraiture.
 Little was born and raised in Seattle, WA.
 He studied at the University of Washington and Seattle Central College where he completed his photography degree in 1981.
-Little moved to Los Angeles and became part of the vibrant art scene shooting portraits of David Hockney, John Baldessari and Ed Ruscha and many others.
+Little moved to Los Angeles and became part of the vibrant art scene, shooting portraits of David Hockney, John Baldessari and Ed Ruscha and many others.
 This acclaimed series lead to decades of commercial assignments in the entertainment industry.
-A short list of celebrity portraits include: Tom Cruise, Mike Myers, Jeff Bridges, Julianne Moore, Steve Carell, Samuel Jackson, Gwyneth Paltrow, Aaron Eckhart, Marcia Cross, Colin Powell, k.d.
-Lang, 50 Cent, Glenn Close, Jane Fonda, Jack Black, Adrien Brody, Jane Lynch and many more.
+A short list of celebrity portraits includes Tom Cruise, Jeff Bridges, Julianne Moore, Steve Carell, Samuel Jackson, Gwyneth Paltrow, Aaron Eckhart, Colin Powell, Lou Reed, kd Lang, 50 Cent, Glenn Close, Mike Myers, Jane Fonda, Jack Black, Adrien Brody, Maya Rudolph, Dwayne Johnson and many more.

-Some of his corporate clients are Sony Pictures, Warner Brothers, Paramount Pictures, Twentieth Century Fox, Simon & Schuster, Penguin Random House, and Virgin Atlantic.
-Little’s portraiture has been featured in The London Times Magazine, Entertainment Weekly, People Magazine, Time, Los Angeles Magazine and ESPN the Magazine.
-Little’s fine art photography has been exhibited in New York, Seattle, Los Angeles, Portugal, Holland, Brazil and Japan and has resulted in six monographs: Dichotomy (1997), The Company of Men (2011), Manifest (2013), Preservation (2015), Photographs from the Gay Rodeo (2016), Work (2017), and Primary (2022).
+Some of his corporate clients are Sony Pictures, Warner Brothers, Paramount Pictures, Twentieth Century Fox, Simon &Schuster, Penguin Random House, and Virgin Atlantic.
+Little’s portraiture has been featured in The London Times Magazine, The New York Times Magazine, Entertainment Weekly, The Advocate, People Magazine, Time, Los Angeles Magazine and ESPN the Magazine.
+Little’s fine art photography has been exhibited in New York, Seattle, Los Angeles, Portugal, Canada, Holland, Brazil and Japan, and has resulted in eight monographs: Dichotomy (1997), The Company of Men (2011), Manifest (2013), Preservation (2015), Photographs from the Gay Rodeo (2016), Work (2017), Primary (2022) and Construction Nudes 1981-1985 (2025).

 In 2012, Little received a grant from the Canadian Rural Development Organization to photograph contemporary western culture in Alberta, Canada.
-The resulting exhibition New West traveled throughout western Canada from 2012-2019.
-His 2015 museum exhibition, Blake Little: Photographs from the Gay Rodeo 1988-1992, was curated by the Eiteljorg Museum in Indianapolis.
-Since then the exhibition has traveled to The James Museum, Seattle Central College, Arizona Museum of Art, Gil Crease Museum, University of Missouri Art Museum, and the San Diego State University Museum and continues to travel today.
+The resulting exhibition, New West, traveled throughout western Canada from 2012-2019.
+His 2015 museum exhibition, Blake Little: Photographs from the Gay Rodeo 1988-1992, was first shown at the Eiteljorg Museum in Indianapolis and traveled for over 5 years to exhibitions at the Rapid City Art Center, Gilcrease Museum, University of Missouri Art Museum, San Diego State University Art Museum, Arizona Museum of Art and others.

+blake@blakelittle.com